Anybody’s Somebody: Suicides in US Jails and Prisons

 We, all of the system-impacted people, are begging you to get it.
 It’s the system that’s bad, not Bryan, not my brother.
 Incarceration does not make them or anyone on the outside safer.
 It doubles down on dehumanization and the violence that results from it.
 Until we realize that prisons will never provide the accountability nor the rehabilitation that we need to ensure safe communities, we will continue to suffer preventable deaths.

-Moreover, B. founded a project dedicated to providing books to incarcerated individuals in the Southern United States.
+In addition, she founded a project dedicated to providing books to incarcerated individuals in the Southern United States.
 To date, the project has donated and distributed 1,069 books!

 Stay Connected